-Wisconsin Governor Delays Primary Election With Executive Order
+Wisconsin Supreme Court Blocks Governor’s Move to Delay Primary Election

 At the presidential level, Joe Biden already has a commanding delegate lead over Bernie Sanders, and the Wisconsin results aren’t likely to dampen his march to the Democratic nomination.
 But the tumult in one of the most critical general election battlegrounds underscored the challenge of voting during a pandemic when public health officials are discouraging groups from gathering for virtually any reason to prevent the spread of the virus.

-Evers himself has questioned whether he has the power to reschedule the election, but said the worsening situation, including an increase in COVID-19 deaths from 56 on Friday to 77 on Monday, made it clear there was no way to safely move forward.
+Evers himself had questioned whether he had the power to reschedule the election, but said the worsening situation, including an increase in COVID-19 deaths from 56 on Friday to 77 on Monday, made it clear there was no way to safely move forward.
 Evers said he was motivated by protecting public health, not politics.

-“The people of Wisconsin, the majority of them, don’t spend all their waking hours thinking about are Republicans or Democrats getting the upper hand here,” Evers said.
+“The people of Wisconsin, the majority of them, don’t spend all their waking hours thinking about are Republicans or Democrats getting the upper hand here,” Evers said earlier Monday.
 “They’re saying they’re scared.
 They’re scared of going to the polls.
 They’re scared for their future.
 At the end of the day, someone has to stand up for those folks.”

-Republicans quickly took their case to the Wisconsin Supreme Court, which is controlled 5-2 by conservative justices.
-One of them is on the ballot Tuesday and has not participated in other election-related legal fights, narrowing the conservative majority to 4-2.
+Republicans quickly took their case to the conservative-leaning Wisconsin Supreme Court, which ruled in their favor.
+Dan Kelly, one of the conservative judges who is also on the ballot on Tuesday, recused himself from the case and then commented on Twitter that the election can be done safely and should be allowed to proceed.

+“We urge clerks, poll workers, and voters to stand ready to conduct the election tomorrow,” Kelly tweeted.

 A separate legal fight over absentee ballots was pending before the U.S. Supreme Court.